dtcenter/METplus/docs/Release_Guide/release_steps/common/update_dtc_website.rst

   * Click on "Save".

-  * Review the existing releases, and if necessary, change previously "Recommended" versions to "Other".- Update the existing releases, as needed.
+  * Update the existing releases, as needed.

     * For a development release, change any previous "Development" versions to "Other".